Eastney: Today

 The area is home to Eastney Beam Engine House, as well as a council swimming pool, a camping and caravan site, and an estate of homes occupied by personnel of the UK Armed Forces and their families.

 Eastney is also home to an unofficial naturist beach, which may be under threat from property development.

 The University of Portsmouth's Marine Science department is along Ferry Road.

 Southsea Marina, Fort Cumberland, and a nature reserve are also in the district.

 Eastney Lake, also known by locals as 'Eastney Creek' or 'The Creek', is a natural tidal inlet of Langstone Harbour and is located on the northern side of the Eastney peninsular, with Milton on the northern side.
 A small enclosed lagoon nicknamed 'The Glory Hole' is located on the southern shore of Eastney Lake, and is refilled with Langstone Harbour's salt-water on high spring tides.

 Transport

 The Hayling Ferry runs from Eastney, linking it to Ferry Point on Hayling Island.

+Churches

+St Margaret of Scotland CofE church was built on highland road between 1902 and 1903.
+It was expanded between 1908 and 1910.
+It closed in 2017.
+Another church former church named St Patrick was built in 1906.